efurkanbilici2/flying-cursors/README.md

 ## Licence

 This project is licensed under the MIT License.
-You can find more details about this license at [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT).
+See the [LICENSE](LICENSE) file for details.